Ssangbomb/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+This project give me a scenario, when customer ask more feature on their web application.
+And I learnd how to test with rspec, cypress-rails.

 ## Setup